EOSIO/eosio-project-demux-example/README.md

 ## DApp development

-The DApp consists of four parts. eosio blockchain, MongoDB database, frontend react app, and backend node.js app.
+The DApp consists of four parts.
+The eosio blockchain, MongoDB database, frontend React app, and backend Node.js app.
 These can be found in:

 - eosio_docker
     - eosio block producing node (local node) wrapped in a docker container
         - 1 smart contract
         - auto smart contract deployment
         - auto create 6 user accounts
+        - auto create 8 sample blog posts
+- mongodb_docker
+    - mongodb database
+        - mongodb://127.0.0.1/blog_platform
 - frontend
     - node.js development environment
         - create-react-app: http://localhost:3000/
 - backend
     - node.js development environment
-        - Express.js server listening to port 4000 for requests
+        - Express.js server listening to port 4000 for http requests and websocket connections
         - Writes to the MongoDB database using mongoose to create schemas and execute queries

-Users interact with the UI in client and sign the transaction in frontend.
-The signed transaction is sent to the blockchain directly.
-After the transaction is accepted in blockchain, the action is read by demux and the MongoDB database is updating with the blog data.
+Users interact with the UI in client and sign transactions in frontend.
+The signed transaction is sent to the blockchain directly with eosjs.
+After the transaction is accepted in blockchain, the action is read by Demux and the MongoDB database is updated with the transaction data.

 ## Docker usage

-Docker is used to wrap the eosio software inside and run a container (instance) from an image (eosio/eos-dev v1.1.0).
+Docker is used to wrap the eosio software and run a container (instance) from the image (eosio/eos-dev v1.1.0).
 To work with the blockchain directly, by running the scripts or using a cleos command line, you need to go into the container bash.

 Go into container bash:
 ```sh